 Crowley, B., and Tremblay, F. (2021).
 Optimizing COVID-19 Stimulus Spending in Malawi.
 Limestone Analytics and JDI Policy Paper 21-0301.

-This article was written by JDI Intern, Brock Mutic.
+This article was written by Brock Mutic, JDI Intern, with Christopher Cotton, JDI Director.
 For questions on this research, contact Christopher Cotton.